limey-bean/CRUX_Creating-Reference-libraries-Using-eXisting-tools/README.md

 	* ecoPCR parameters can be altered in the /crux_release_V1_db/crux_vars.sh file
 2. ecoPCR results are de-replicated based on taxon id (taxid), and converted to fasta format.
 	* The resulting fasta files are segregated by the number of database files generated by the user.
+	* Primers are not removed during this step.
+3. Using cutadapt, verify and retain only the ecoPCR reads with correct primer seqeunces, then trim the primers from the 5' and 3' ends.

 Part 2: blasting